 Third generation Ford Focus RS adds four-wheel drive to become the firm’s most extreme hot hatch yet

-It wouldn't be a hot hatch without being at least a little down-to-Earth, and the Focus RS is also well equipped and solidly built, so you can use it everyday.
-The stiff ride is a concern and the boot is small for a five-door family hatchback, but in all other respects the RS is one of the fast car bargains of the decade.
+It wouldn't be a hot hatch without being at least a little down-to-Earth, and the Focus RS is also well equipped and solidly built - so you can use it every day.
+The stiff ride and small boot might be sticking points for some buyers, but in all other respects the RS is one of the performance car bargains of the decade.

-The third generation model of the Ford Focus RS is the hottest version of Ford's family hatchback to date.
+This is the third-generation Ford Focus RS, and of course it's the hottest version of Ford's family hatchback ever.
 While previous Focus RS versions were front-wheel drive, the new model gets a clever four-wheel drive system designed to make the most of the car's 345bhp 2.3-litre EcoBoost engine.
 Just like its main rivals, the Focus RS aims to deliver supercar thrills combined with the everyday practicality of a family hatchback - and all at a competitive price.